geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Secure I'd waft thee in my pearly car."

-She ceas'd ; for on the margin of the flood,
+She ceas'd; for on the margin of the flood,
 Beneath a city's ancient walls they stood, ' 890

 While the faint splendours of the fading west